Slevinski/slevinski.github.io/series/university-of-iowa/entries/steve-slevinski-value/handout.md

 - repository-facing technical support
 - structure and validation support

-This is why the role can be framed as shared capacity rather than as one more isolated personnel ask.
+That makes the role shared capacity rather than one more isolated personnel ask.

 ## Research credibility and scale